-Increasingly, owners are choosing to feed their pets on homemade dog food.
-Preparing healthy nutritional meals from scratch means you can be certain of exactly what's in your pet's food and whilst it may be a little more time consuming, the additional benefits for your dog make it well worth the extra effort.
+More and more owners are choosing to feed their pets on homemade dog food.
+Preparing healthy nutritional meals from scratch means you know exactly what goes into your pet's food and whilst it may be a little more time than opening a tin or a packet, the additional benefits for your dog make it well worth the extra effort.

 In the past, there have been many dog food recalls, but unfortunately for some of our pets these recalls came too late and in 2007, at the height of the problem, many pets became sick and sadly many died.

 Eventually it was discovered that some pet foods were contaminated with melamine which was causing kidney failure.

 Thankfully many dog food manufacturers have learned from their mistakes and are continually improving the quality of their ingredients and manufacturing processes; however, many have yet to get it right - which is one of the reasons why the homemade dog food diet is still popular today.

 Take a look at the ingredients listed on manufacturer's packaging.
 You may be shocked to see how much of the food is stuffed with 'fillers' (such as corn) and how many artificial chemicals, colorings, and preservatives the food contains!

 By making your own homemade dog food you know exactly what goes into it - nothing but fresh, good quality ingredients to help your Cocker Spaniel's coat and eyes shine, keep his skin clear and healthy, and give him strong bones, teeth, and lean muscle.

 Homemade dog food prepared with fresh, good quality ingredients will help your Cocker to live a